the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-hr-structure.md

 # Hard Requirements - Structure

 The hard requirements in the consistency checklist ensure that _The Turing Way_ prioritises accessibility, collaboration, readability and ease of use.
-The requirements that deal with _The Turing Way's_ structure include:
+The checks that deal with _The Turing Way's_ structure include:

 (ch-consistency-hr-structure-one)=
 ## Check 1: Remove empty files from the `_toc.yml`